andrew/ultimate-awesome/README.md

 - [AwesomeGithubProfileTemplates](https://github.com/suryakantamangaraj/AwesomeGithubProfileTemplates) - It contains a curated list of awesome GitHub profile readme along with some tools and guides on how to improve yours too.
 - [awesome-london](https://github.com/tolgaergin/awesome-london) - A curated list of links for UK based contractors.
 - [awesome-tinyml](https://github.com/umitkacar/awesome-tinyml) - TinyML & Edge AI: On-device inference, model quantization, embedded ML, ultra-low-power AI for microcontrollers and IoT devices.
-- [awesome-serverless-gpu](https://github.com/viktorfa/awesome-serverless-gpu) - Curated list of services and platforms for serverless GPU and AI inference.
 - [awesome-webdriverio](https://github.com/webdriverio/awesome-webdriverio) - A curated list of awesome WebdriverIO resources, libraries and tools.
 - [awesome-singer-official-portal](https://github.com/WeiChiaChang/awesome-singer-official-portal) - A curated list of awesome singer official portals.
 Live Website ➡️.
 - [awesome-unifi](https://github.com/wolffcatskyy/awesome-unifi) - A curated list of awesome UniFi and Ubiquiti networking tools, libraries, and resources.